 The prenup deals with the assets you bring into the marriage and accumulate during it, while your estate plan focuses on what happens to them after you’ve passed away.

-A good estate lawyer can help you create the tools necessary.
+A good estate lawyer in Los Angeles can help you create the tools necessary.
 But, as with a prenup, it helps if you and your spouse have already discussed what you’d like to do.

 “You don’t want to let the estate attorney drive the conversation,” says Manisha Thakor, vice president of financial education with Brighton Jones.
 “Start with the outcome that you want and then the lawyer can create the structure to achieve it.”

 “People who marry for a second time have split loyalties.”

 For example, if you pass away before your new spouse, you may want your savings and investments to provide financial support while he or she is alive.
 But after that, you may want your children to inherit.

 To ensure that happens, your lawyer would need to set up a type of trust, called a qualified terminable interest property (QTIP) trust.
 You can’t rely on

 everyone involved just doing what you wanted after you’re gone, assuming they even know what that is.

 At the very least, you’ll want to update your will—or draft one, if you don’t already have one—to spell out who you want to inherit your savings, investments, home (if you own one in your own name) as well as cherished possessions, such as jewelry or other family heirlooms.